-611. PURCHASES BUDGETED It is the policy of the Board that when funds are available all purchases contemplated within the current budget and not subject to bid shall be made in a manner that ensures the best interests of the district.
-All purchases that are within budgetary limits may be made upon authorization of the Superintendent.
-All purchase order requests must be referred to the responsible administrator designated in the administrative regulations.
-Written or telephonic price quotations shall be required from at least three (3) responsible contractors for the supplies, equipment or services desired, and when the contemplated expenditure is less than \$10,000.
+611. PURCHASES BUDGETED 1.
+Authority SC 751 It is the policy of the Board that when funds are available all purchases contemplated within the current budget and not subject to bid shall be made in a manner that ensures the best interests of the district.
+2. Delegation of Responsibility All purchases that are within budgetary limits may be made upon authorization of the Superintendent.
+611-AR All purchase order requests must be referred to the responsible administrator designated in the administrative regulations.
+3. Guidelines SC 511 (e), 807 Act 38 of 1990 Written or telephonic price quotations shall be required from at least three (3) responsible contractors for the supplies, equipment or services desired, and when the contemplated expenditure is less than \$10,000.
 A written record shall be made of these quotations and shall contain the date of the quotation; name of contractor; contractor's representative; the construction, reconstruction, repair, maintenance or work of the quotation.
 The written price quotations, records or telephonic price quotations and memoranda shall be kept on file for a period of three (3) years.
 In the interests of economy, fairness and efficiency in its business dealings, the Board requires that: Items commonly used in the various schools and buildings be standardized whenever possible.
 2 Opportunity to do business with the district shall be provided to as many responsible suppliers as possible.
 Lists of potential suppliers for various types of supplies, equipment and services will be developed and maintained.
-3. No purchase request will be honored unless made on a district requisition form that has the necessary approval.
+611-AR 3.
+No purchase request will be honored unless made on a district requisition form that has the necessary approval.